 So why did we decide to call the brewery Vulgar Brewing Company?
 As we mentioned, Jason had been using the name for his homebrew for years, but the name is inspired by his family.

-When asked to describe Jason’s parents to people who don’t know them, Shelly sometimes uses the word “vulgar”.
+When Shelly first met Jason’s parents, she described them as “vulgar”.
 They are open books with their thoughts and opinions, and not afraid to share them.
 And sometimes that includes colorful language.
 Talking with them leads to many entertaining stories, laughter, and a relaxed feeling that says “you are welcome here.”
 In other words, his family isn’t fancy or pretentious; they are just down to earth, regular people.
+When we came across the ‘common people’ definition of the word, everything just fell into place.